Howard Walmsley: The Lottery Liar

 £8.4 Million Win – Too Good To Be True

 It all started with a little fib.
 Howard Walmsley told his wife he’d won a few quid after playing the National Lottery.
 He and his wife were struggling to make ends meet even though they were working.
-Debt collectors were coming round to the house and there wasn’t a hope of being able to pay them anything.
+Debt collectors were coming around to the house and there wasn’t a hope of being able to pay them anything.

 Howard’s wife Kathy believed the lie, but before long, Howard was bragging he’d actually won £8,904,558.
 Over the next few months, he conned, lied, and bragged his way through a series of completely audacious gambles to keep the lie going.